chrispahm/linter-gams/README.md

   - Using the fuzzy file finder `ctrl-p` instead of searching for a file in the project tree view
   - Using the main shortcut `ctrl-shift-p` and then type what you want to do (like `Bookmark`, `top`, `bot`)
   - Jumping to the next error (even if its in a different file) by opening the command palette (`ctrl-shift-p`) and typing `linter next` or even shorter `li ne`.
 You can also click on the error in the error pane at the bottom.
+  - The amazing [filter-lines](https://atom.io/packages/filter-lines) package (especially useful in Listing files).
+Just highlight the desired word/symbol and press `ctrl-alt-f`.
+Similar to KEDITS ALL command.

 ## Known errors
 `Uncaught TypeError: Cannot read property 'removeChild' of null`